saakethmm/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 👋🏽 Welcome to my website!
-My name is Saaketh and I'm an [MS in Machine Learning](https://www.ml.cmu.edu/academics/machine-learning-masters-curriculum.html) student at Carnegie Mellon University interested in the mechanisms of intelligence ([NeuroAI](https://www.nature.com/articles/s41467-023-37180-x)).
+My name is Saaketh and I'm an [MS in Machine Learning](https://www.ml.cmu.edu/academics/machine-learning-masters-curriculum.html) student at Carnegie Mellon University, working in [Leila Wehbe's group](http://www.cs.cmu.edu/~lwehbe/publications.html).

 Currently, I'm particularly interested in understanding how language is understood and interpreted in the brain as well as in large language models (LLMs).
 This interest extends to topics such as [representational alignment](https://arxiv.org/pdf/2310.13018.pdf) and [mechanistic interpretability](https://www.neelnanda.io/mechanistic-interpretability/quickstart).